resendislab/microbiome/README.md

 - For suggestions, open questions and bugs please use the [issue tracker](https://github.com/cdiener/microbiome/issues).
 - Different pipelines are managed via branches.
 The master branch points to the default pipeline.
+- The project itself is managed in the [Trello Board](https://trello.com/b/rHtrpyiz/microbiome)